-- the program core as specified above (12 credits); - an additional 42 credits from the approved science and technology studies major courses (for a total of 54 science and technology studies credits, including at least 18 credits at the 3000 or higher level, of which at least 12 are at the 4000 level); - at least 18 science credits at the 2000 level or higher that are not science and technology studies courses. - C. Science breadth: satisfied within the major requirements. - D. Upper level requirements: a minimum of 42 credits at the 3000 level or above. - E. Additional elective credits: as required, for an overall total of 120 credits. - F. Standing requirements: To graduate in an Honours program requires successful completion of all Faculty requirements and departmental required courses and a minimum cumulative credit-weighted grade point average of 5.00 over all courses completed.
+- The program core as specified above (12 credits), p.
+15; - additional 42 credits from the approved STS major courses (for a total of 54 STS credits, including at least 18 credits at the 3000 or higher level, of which at least 12 are at the 4000 level); - at least 18 science credits at the 2000 level or higher that are not STS courses. - C. Science breadth: satisfied within the major requirements. - D. Upper level requirements: a minimum of 42 credits at the 3000 level or above. - E. Additional elective credits: as required, for an overall total of 120 credits.

+F. Standing requirements: To graduate in an Honours program requires successful completion of all Faculty requirements and departmental required courses and a minimum cumulative credit-weighted grade point average of 5.00 (C+) over all courses completed.

-Honours Double Major and Honours Major/Minor Programs
+Honours Double Major and Honours Major/Minor Programs (120 credits)

-An Honours Major in science and technology studies may be combined with an Honours Major in another subject area in a BSc Double Major degree program, or with an Honours Minor in another subject area in an Honours Major/Minor BSc degree program.
-Possible subject combinations are listed under Undergraduate Degree Programs in the Faculty of Science and Engineering Undergraduate Degree and Certificate Programs section.
+An Honours Major in STS may be combined with an Honours Major in another subject area in a BSc Double Major degree program, or with an Honours Minor in another subject area in an Honours Major/Minor BSc degree program.
+Possible subject combinations are listed under Undergraduate Degree Programs in the Faculty of Science Undergraduate Degree and Certificate Programs section.